...

 What is the size limit for injection molding?

 In theory, there is no limit to the size of an injection molded part.
-However, most injection molding machines can accommodate a four-by-four inches part conveniently.
+However, most Vacuum Casting vs Injection Molding machines can accommodate a four-by-four inches part conveniently.
 Going for larger parts will require bigger and more expensive machines.

 Share This Post